Cantera/cantera-website/pages/tutorials/yaml/yaml-format.rst

 Strings
 -------

-Strings may be generally written without qoutes, but may be enclosed in single quotes or double quotes if needed in order to avoid certain parsing ambiguties.
+Strings may be generally written without quotes, but may be enclosed in single quotes or double quotes if needed in order to avoid certain parsing ambiguities.

 .. code:: yaml